spindlebink/hollicode/docs/BYTECODE.md

 In this example, the interpreter will stop execution at `AWAIT INPUT`, presumably offering the viable options to the engine that's using it.
 Then, the engine will receive input and instruct the interpreter to travel to the beginning of whichever option's been selected.
 When that option has been executed, control returns to the instruction after `AWAIT INPUT`.

 This process is how Hollicode's input bytecode works, with slightly different specifics.
-For example, the current iteration of the Lua reference interpreter manages options by calling an overrideable `onOption()` method when it comes across an `OPT` instruction.
-The programmer can use `onOption` to push options to a text buffer or otherwise create interactable objects for the player.
-Then, the interpreter provides an overrideable `onWait()` method which signals that the interpreter is awaiting input.
-When input's been received, the programmer signals to the interpreter to move to an option using `interpreter:selectOptionAndStart(optionIndex)`.
+For example, the current iteration of the Lua reference interpreter manages options by calling an overrideable `callbacks.option` method when it comes across an `OPT` instruction.
+The programmer can use `callbacks.option` to push options to a text buffer or otherwise create interactable objects for the player.
+Then, the interpreter provides an overrideable `callbacks.wait` method which signals that the interpreter is awaiting input.
+When input's been received, the programmer signals to the interpreter to move to an option using `interpreter:goToOption(optionIndex)` folowed by `interpreter:go()`.
 Execution continues from there.

 The point is that different languages or ecosystems will determine a useful workflow for `OPT` differently.
 It's up to you to implement option selection in a language-idiomatic way.
 What's important is that the interpreter's *semantics* for input line up with how the instructions are meant to work.